block/goose/docs/guidance/using-goosehints.md

 >
 > To make use of the hints file, you need to have the `developer` toolkit enabled.

-This guide will walk you through using your `.goosehints` file to streamline your workflow with custom instructions and context.
+This guide will walk you through creating and using your `.goosehints` file to streamline your workflow with custom instructions and context.

 ## Creating your `.goosehints` file
 You can place a `.goosehints` file in your current working directory or globally at `~/.config/goose/.goosehints`.
 This file can include any repeated instructions or contextual details relevant to your projects.

 A good time to consider adding a `.goosehints` file is when you find your self repeating prompts, or providing the same kind of instructions multiple times.

-The `.goosehints` file follows [jinja templating rules][jinja-guide] in case you want to leverage templating to insert file contents or variables.
-But you can also add instructions in natural language.
+The `.goosehints` file follows [jinja templating rules][jinja-guide], so you can leverage templating to insert file contents or variables.
+You can also add instructions in natural language.

 ### Setting Rules